Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 What is Preventive Dentistry?

-The main goal of preventive dentistry is to keep teeth and gums healthy and avoid oral disorders.
+The main goal of preventive dentistry is to keep the teeth and gums healthy and avoid oral disorders.

-Practicing preventive dental habits is particularly important as poor hygiene, can lead to systemic health problems, such as diabetes, heart disease, Alzheimer’s disease, respiratory disorders, and arthritis.
+Practicing preventive dental habits is particularly important as poor hygiene can lead to systemic health problems, such as diabetes, heart disease, Alzheimer’s disease, respiratory disorders, and arthritis.

 Benefits of regular dental checkups and cleanings